usmcsolis/COSC/Security.md

       		- "show env" will show us env variables and we will unset ALL values using "unset env {VARIABLE}"

  		GET EIP ON TARGET MACHINE
-	 	- NORMAL GDB ASSEMBLY LOCATIONS inside (gdb) "run" to see memory location
+	 	- NORMAL GDB ASSEMBLY LOCATIONS inside (gdb) "run" to see memory location and break it
     		- NORMAL GDB run "info proc map" and COPY the START of next memory address down from the [HEAP] and the END of [STACK] Line
        		- PASTE noth  into your python script as "find /b {address1}, {address2}, 0xff, 0xe4" COPY THIS AND PASTE IN NORMAL GDB
 	  	- PASTE INTO NORMAL GDB "find /b 0xf7de1000, 0xffffe000, 0xff, 0xe4" and grab the FIRST 4 addresses as these are the first jump esp locations